gaelanom/reportmanager/backend/readme.md

 **Add a Reply to a Message** `POST` `.../api/messages/{messageid}/replies`

-Uses the token's user info.
+Uses the token's owner info.

 Requires: